nialna/minimal-mistakes/_posts/2014-01-15-experiments-perlin-noise-2d-and-3d-worlds.md

 ![]({{ site.url }}{{ site.baseurl }}/assets/img/2014/Jan/chUrHZE.png)
 *Some procedural space game that generates planets in Unity.
 Prototype I've been working on lately*

 I have created a little [demo](assets/files/perlin/index.html) of 3D noise used in javascript to create 2D animations.
 As you can see Perlin noise is a costly algorithm, and the image has to be scaled down to be processed in real time.
-You can check the full source code on [github]().

 Perlin noise can really produce all sort of things, here are some screenshots:
 ![]({{ site.url }}{{ site.baseurl }}/assets/img/2014/Jan/gen1.png)